-Gillian Triggs, who just completed her term as President of the Australian Human Rights Commission, won enormous respect for her courage and fortitude in defence of human rights, despite being subjected to unprecedented attacks and pressure from government ministers and their representatives.
+Gillian Triggs, Chair of Justice Connect, won enormous respect for her courage and fortitude in defence of human rights in her previous position as President of the Australian Human Rights Commission.
+This despite being subjected to unprecedented attacks and pressure from government ministers and their representatives.

 Professor Triggs was catapulted into national headlines when she released a report on children in immigration detention.
 Tony Abbott, the then Prime Minister, Attorney-General George Brandis, and the then Immigration Minister Scott Morrison declared that the report was biased, that they had lost confidence in her and that she should resign.

 Professor Triggs stood firm.
 She insisted the report adhered to the law and was objective, and if she were to resign, it would suggest otherwise and would undermine the independence of the commission.